GTN-Quebec/lom2mlr/documentation.md

 #### general/language

 If the language description does not follow the pattern, we can use the MLR-2 version of that property.
-(We may translate ISO 639-2 codes to ISO 639-3.)

-TODO: Vérifier que ça ne passe pas dans les indicateurs de langue!
-TODO: Supprimer les indicateurs de langue s'ils ne sont pas du 639-2 ou 3.
-(Vérifier spec rdf)

     :::xml
     <general>